How common is self harm and how therapy can help?

 Talking therapies have proven to be effective in treating self-harm.
 These therapies can be conducted on a one-to-one basis, or family therapy can be explored.
 Effective talking therapies for self-harm include:

-Examines the way your past experiences may have contributed to distorted thinking in your adult life and created unhelpful patterns of behavior that are no longer working.
+Examines the way your past experiences may have contributed to distorted thinking in your adult life and created unhelpful patterns of behaviour that are no longer working.

 Created specifically to deal with borderline personality disorder, this involves examining the connection between your thoughts and actions as well as learning techniques sourced from ancient Eastern philosophy.
 This is highly recommended for self-harm, especially if you are challenged by sudden overwhelming emotions related to borderline personality disorder.

-Helps individuals to recognize how their feelings, thoughts, and actions work together.
+Helps individuals to recognise how their feelings, thoughts, and actions work together.

-Helps individuals to feel understood, while also realizing that you are not alone and self-harm is not behavior to be ashamed of.
+Helps individuals to feel understood, while also realising that you are not alone and self-harm is not behaviour to be ashamed of.

-Books and online resources can help individuals recognize triggers and patterns that lead to self-harm while also teaching self-care techniques, building self-esteem, and offering distractions through healthy choices.
+Books and online resources can help individuals recognise triggers and patterns that lead to self-harm while also teaching self-care techniques, building self-esteem, and offering distractions through healthy choices.